 Whenever an application wants to make itself accessible over the network, it claims a TCP/IP port, which means that port can’t be used by anything else.
-So if you need to use an in-use port, how do you tell what application is holding it?
+So how do you check open ports to see what application is already using it?

 Use Built-In Tools to See What is Listening on a Port